You are currently viewing Summer Pleasures in Guelph

 Today

-While a few people still swim in Guelph’s rivers, many more choose to splash in the city’s splash ponds, wading pools and swimming pools.
+While a few people still swim in Guelph’s rivers, many more choose to splash in the city’s splash pads, wading pools and swimming pools – including Lyon’s Pool.
 The rare exception is Riverside Park.
 People continue to enter the river and play in its waters as they have for more than a century.

 Leave a Reply